erich666/Mineways/scripting/_README.txt

 annotate_map.py - Annotate a map with coordinates and regions.
 Read the top of this file for how to set up to use it.

+blender_blocky.txt - a script for Blender to make the textures on blocks look blocky.
+See the top of the file for instructions.

 close.mwscript - A trivial little script to close Mineways

 custom_printer_defaults.mwscript - For custom 3D printing; shows how to set various 3D printing values.